Idan-sh/S.M.P/README.md

 <br />

 ### 2.3) Add a Status to a Member / Fan Page
-Creates a new status and adds it to a member or to a fan page's `statusArray`.
+Creates a new status and adds it to a member **OR** to a fan page's `statusArray`.
 Checks for input errors, and lets the user choose if the status will be a
 `Status (text)` / `ImageStatus` / `VideoStatus`.

+> The user will get an option to choose between the options.

 Each status has:
 * `content` - a description of the status image/video or some text